doctrine/DoctrineBundle/Resources/doc/entity-listeners.rst

             </services>
         </container>

-Starting with doctrine/orm 2.5 and Doctrine bundle 1.5.2, instead of registering the entity listener on the entity, you can declare all options from the service
+Starting with doctrine/orm 2.5 and Doctrine bundle 1.5.2, you can declare all options from the service definition :
-definition:

 .. configuration-block::